nosas/blog/deep_learning_python/ch2/article.md

 </figure>

 It's important to pick a reasonable value for the `learning_rate`.
-If it's too small, the descent down the curve will be take many iterations and may get stuck in a local minimum.
+If it's too small, the descent down the curve will take many iterations and may get stuck in a local minimum.
 If it's too large, the updates will be too big and may take you to completely random locations on the curve.

 ### Variants of gradient descent